 If the costs of the estimated Participating TO Interconnection Facilities are less than the posting amounts set forth in GIDAP Section 11.3.1.5 and GIDAP BPM Section 8.4.4, the posting amount required will be equal to the estimated Participating TO Interconnection Facilities amount.

-Posting Related to Interconnection Customer’s Opting to Build Stand Alone Network Upgrade(s)
+Posting Related to Interconnection Customer(s) Opting to Build Stand Alone Network Upgrade(s)

-An Interconnection Customer may be allowed to build Network Upgrades that have been determined to be Stand Alone Network Upgrades.
-To qualify as a Stand Alone Network Upgrade the Interconnection Customer must be assigned 100% of the cost responsibility for the Network Upgrade as indicated in the study reports.
-Furthermore, he Participating TO and the CAISO must agree that a Stand Alone Network Upgrade qualifies as a Network Upgrade that the Interconnection Customer may build.
-In addition, the Interconnection Customer may be allowed to assume responsibility for stand-alone tasks, such as telecommunications, environmental, or real-estate related work if the Participating TO and the CAISO agree.
+An Interconnection Customer or a group of Interconnection Customers may be allowed to build Network Upgrades that have been determined to be Stand Alone Network Upgrades.
+The Participating TO and the CAISO must agree that a Stand Alone Network Upgrade qualifies as a Network Upgrade that the Interconnection Customer(s) may build.
+In addition, the Interconnection Customer(s) may be allowed to assume responsibility for stand-alone tasks, such as telecommunications, environmental, real-estate, or permitting related work if the Participating TO and the CAISO agree.

-If the Interconnection Customer desires to self-build Stand Alone Network Upgrades, the Interconnection Customer must post the Interconnection Financial Security for the Stand Alone Network Upgrades in its initial and second Interconnection Financial Security postings.
-The Interconnection Customer may request to build the Stand Alone Network Upgrades in the Generator Interconnection Agreement negotiation process, however, both the Participating TO and the CAISO must agree.
-If all parties agree to the Interconnection Customer building a Stand Alone Network Upgrade, a milestone schedule for the design, procurement, and construction of the Stand Alone Network Upgrade, or any stand-alone task assumed by the Interconnection Customer will be included in the Generator Interconnection Agreement, which will be required to support the Interconnection Customer’s Commercial Operation Date.
+If the Interconnection Customer(s) desire to self-build Stand Alone Network Upgrades, the Interconnection Customer(s) must post the Interconnection Financial Security for the Stand Alone Network Upgrades in its initial and second Interconnection Financial Security postings when due.
+The Interconnection Customer(s) may request to build the Stand Alone Network Upgrades in the Generator Interconnection Agreement negotiation process, however, both the Participating TO and the CAISO must agree.
+Interconnection Customer(s) who elect to park their project(s) will not be permitted to build any Stand Alone Network Upgrades.
+When an Interconnection Customer or group of Interconnection Customers obtain agreement from the Participating TO and the CAISO to build a Stand Alone Network Upgrade, the Participating TO and the Interconnection Customer(s) will negotiate within the GIA negotiation process the scope of the work to be performed by the Interconnection Customer(s) and any work that will be retained by the Participating TO.
+The Participating TO will provide oversight or administrative costs associated with the Participating TO oversight of the work to be performed by the Interconnection Customer(s).
+These costs will be identified and incorporated into the GIA.

+If all Interconnection Customers in the same cluster collectively request to build the Stand Alone Network Upgrades, they must maintain an effective agreement among themselves.
+In the event an Interconnection Customer who is party to the agreement withdraws its Interconnection Request, such contract must be revised or renegotiated or the Stand Alone Network Upgrades revert to the Participating TO for construction.
+This agreement must be provided to the CAISO and Participating TO prior to execution of the Generator Interconnection Agreement, and included as reference in the Generator Interconnection Agreement.
+Any amendments to the Interconnection Customers’ agreement or termination must be provided to the CAISO within 15 days of its effective date.
+If all parties agree to the Interconnection Customer(s) building a Stand Alone Network Upgrade, the Interconnection Customer(s) are obligated to provide a milestone schedule for the scope of work to be performed by the Interconnection Customer(s) in building the Stand Alone Network Upgrade, or any stand-alone task.
+The milestone schedule will be included in the Generator Interconnection Agreement and must support the Interconnection Customer(s)’ Commercial Operation Date.
+If at any time (1) the Interconnection Customer(s) fail to meet the milestone schedule; or (2) any Interconnection Customers in the cluster participating in the agreement withdraw its participation in the shared construction of the Stand Alone Network Upgrades; or (3) the agreement among the Interconnection Customers regarding the shared Stand Alone Network Upgrades is no longer in effect, then the construction of the Stand Alone Network Upgrades will revert to the Participating TO.